ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

 Commit Group
 ~~~~~~~~~~~~

-Example of how to add an Adversaries with a name of 'adver-001' to the
+The following is an example of how to add an Adversary with a name of 'adver-001' to the
 "Example Community" Owner:

 .. code:: javascript